abd12315/PharmacyMangementSystem/README.md

 Replace YourSqlServerInstanceName with your actual SQL Server instance name (e.g., (localdb)\MSSQLLocalDB or .\SQLEXPRESS).

 Running the Application

 Once the project is loaded in Visual Studio and the database is set up, press F5 or click the "Start" button in Visual Studio to build and run the application.

+📸 Screenshots / Demo

+(Add screenshots or GIFs here to showcase your application's interface and key functionalities.
+This significantly boosts the appeal of your README!)

 🛠️ Technologies Used

 C#

 .NET Framework (e.g., 4.7.2, 4.8)